Craniotabes

 Craniotabes can be a normal finding in infants, particularly premature infants.
 It may occur in up to one third of all newborn infants.

-Craniotabes is harmless in the newborn, unless it is associated with other problems.
-These can include rickets and osteogenesis imperfecta (brittle bones).
+Craniotabes is harmless in a newborn, unless it is associated with other problems.
+These can include rickets and brittle bones (osteogenesis imperfecta).

 Symptoms